awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-admin.md

 AppStream 2\.0 supports Active Directory domain environments where network resources such as file servers, applications, and computer objects reside in one domain, and the user objects reside in another\.
 The domain service account used for computer object operations does not need to be in the same domain as the AppStream 2\.0 computer objects\.

-When creating the directory configuration, specify a service account that has the appropriate permissions in the server Active Directory domain to manage computer objects\.
+When creating the directory configuration, specify a service account that has the appropriate permissions to manage computer objects in the Active Directory domain where the file servers, applications, computer objects and other network resources reside\.

 Your end user Active Directory accounts must have the "Allowed to Authenticate" permissions for the following:
 + AppStream 2\.0 computer objects